enabledhq/enabledhq.github.io/_posts/2018-01-22-why-native-apps.md

 Currently, there are many aspects only possible with a native approach.

-Apple, in particular, has a vested interest to ensure experiences offered on its platform are the best possible.
+**Apple**, in particular, has a vested interest to ensure experiences offered on its platform are the best possible.
 They therefore incentivise the construction of Native apps by providing new features that are not available through web-tech options.
 These currently include and are likely to include:

 - Apple Watch extensions and applications
 - Integration with Siri voice activation allowing functions of apps to be accessed without opening apps